 Technical Assistance Service Offerings

 Technical Assistance support covers all five lanes of the SAFECOM Interoperability Continuum, a tool developed by stakeholders and approved by DHS.
 These services, which are provided at no cost, include instruction and assistance with the planning, governance, operational, and technical aspects of developing and implementing interoperable communications initiatives.
 Technical Assistance service offerings are designed to help emergency responders continue to communicate during disasters or large-scale planned events.
 These offerings support Statewide Communication Interoperability Plans (SCIPs) and the National Emergency Communications Plan (NECP), the first strategic plan designed to increase interoperability across the nation.
-The Emergency Communications Division has completed over 1,000 Technical Assistance engagements in all 56 states and territories, ranging from Communications Leader Training (COML) to engineering studies of microwave backhaul.
+The Cybersecurity and Infrastructure Security Agency (CISA) has completed over 1,000 Technical Assistance engagements in all 56 states and territories, ranging from Communications Leader Training (COML) to engineering studies of microwave backhaul.

 - Standard Operating Procedures & Communications Support